Having moved to an English-speaking country in my teenage years, I was always conscious of my accent and speech.

 ELSA has really helped with my motivation to learn to speak like a native English speaker.

-Its rewards, gamification of the process, and even encouraging notes in between practices and exercises make me feel like I am not alone in my journey.
+Its rewards, gamification of the process, and even provides encouraging notes in between practices and exercises make me feel like I am not alone in my journey.

 Technologies such as ELSA have made learning English accessible to all, especially to those who cannot afford to take classes or those who lack the time.
 What’s more, ELSA can be accessed right through our smartphones, so it is a really great alternative to in-person classes in universities.